 Church of England in America

 Many of the early American colonists were Anglican Puritans.
-During the Colonial Period, the Anglican Church set up establishments in Virginia, New York, Maryland, North Carolina, South Carolina and Georgia.
+During the Colonial era, the Anglican Church set up establishments in Virginia, New York, Maryland, North Carolina, South Carolina and Georgia.

 After the American Revolution, the Anglican Church became an independent organization in the United States and called itself the Protestant Episcopal Church.